Economy of the State of Hidalgo

 The economy of the Mexican state of Hidalgo is based on a free market system.
-Hidalgo's gross domestic product in 2022 stands at US$24.4 billion and contributes 1.6% to the Mexican National GDP.
+Its gross domestic product (GDP) in 2024 was $31.8 billion USD, contributing 1.72% to Mexico's national GDP.

-Hidalgo's largest economic sectors are manufacturing, textile manufacturing, and metallurgy.
+Hidalgo's largest economic sectors are producing manufacturing, textile manufacturing, and metallurgy.
 Hidalgo's exports comprise industrial machinery, transportation technology, and mineral products.

-The State of Hidalgo is a traditional mining center, and the main products extracted from its soil are sulfur, zinc, and lead, followed by silver and gold, although the supply of these precious metals have largely been depleted.
-As for agriculture, the main crops are alfalfa, maguey, sugarcane, barley, beans, and coffee.
-Carp, trout, and a small lake fish called charal are among the region's fishing outputs.
+The state of Hidalgo is traditionally a mining center.
+The main products extracted from its soil are sulfur, zinc, and lead; silver and gold are also extracted, although reserves have largely been depleted.
+Agriculturally, the main crops include alfalfa, maguey, sugarcane, barley, beans, and coffee.
+Hidalgo's waters have carp, trout, and a small lake fish called charal.